ofiwg/libfabric/man/fi_getinfo.3.md

 Returns information about available fabric services for reaching the specified node or service, subject to any provided hints.
-Callers must provide at least one of the node, service, or hints parameters.
-If node and service are NULL, then the hints src_addr and/or dest_addr fields of the fi_info structure must be specified.
+Callers may specify NULL for node, service, and hints in order to retrieve information about what providers are available and their optimal usage models.
 If no matching fabric information is available, info will be set to NULL.

 Based on the input hints, node, and service parameters, a list of fabric domains and endpoints will be returned.
 Each fi_info structure